Tips and Tricks

 - 4 slices farm style bread

-- Once your skillet is preheated, turn it down to medium low heat.
+- Once your skillet is preheated, turn the heat down to medium low.

 - Remove the brick and sandwich from the skillet and add a second piece of butter into the pan.

-- After the butter has melted, add the sandwich, untoasted side down and top again with the brick.
-Cook for another 2 minutes.
+- After the butter has melted, add the sandwich, untoasted side down and cook for another 2 minutes.

-- Once the grilled cheese is your desired color, remove the brick and sandwich.
+- After the grilled cheese is your desired color, remove the sandwich.
 Place the sandwich on a cutting board and cut diagonally.

-- Repeat with the rest of the bread and cheese.
+- Repeat with the rest of the bread, cheese and butter.

-- Use whatever cheeses you have in the house but make sure one of them is a good melter like fontina.
+- Use a variety of combinations of cheeses but make sure at least 1 is a good melting cheese like fontina.

 - I use rough estimates on how much cheese goes into each sandwich. ½ cup per sandwich is a good starting point.